9 marketing strategies that fill chairs, built for artists and studios who'd rather tattoo than play marketer.

 While social media and SEO are great for boosting visibility, email marketing is an excellent tool to build a deeper connection with current and potential clients.
 Tattoo artists often underestimate the power of email, partly because it feels older or slower than social media.
 But email is quietly one of the most effective ways to consistently turn casual followers into repeat clients.

-Think of email as a conversation you're having directly with clients who've already shown interest—no algorithms involved.
+Think of email as a conversation you're having directly with clients who've already shown interest with no algorithms involved.
 You can send newsletters spotlighting recent work, announce upcoming flash events, or offer early bookings for loyal clients.

 Tattoo artists rarely see blogs or podcasts as essential, partly because they're quieter and slower than Instagram or TikTok.
 But content marketing has one powerful advantage: it continues attracting new clients long after you've moved on to the next tattoo.